LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_2.md

-Lets setup the CrowdSec AppSec Component step by step so we can understand how it works.
+Let's set up the CrowdSec AppSec Component step by step so we can understand how it works.

 In this step, we will configure the acquisition for the AppSec component.